CommandMC/HeroicWiki/Environment-Variables.md

 4. Once you have investigated the log, you can remove the environment variable by returning to the `Advanced` tab in the game's settings and clicking the `-` button.
    * <img src="https://github.com/user-attachments/assets/4b656678-fc5d-4920-921e-cbeaeae721bc" height="300">

+Alternatively, you can open the directory of the log directly, the file paths are listed below:

+* Flatpak:
+  * `$HOME/.var/app/com.heroicgameslauncher.hgl/config/heroic/GamesConfig`
+  * Locate the `-lastPlay` log with the newest timestamp.
+* Non-Flatpak (AppImage, DEB, RPM, etc.):
+  * `$HOME/.config/heroic/GamesConfig`
+  * Locate the `-lastPlay` log with the newest timestamp.

 If you have not debugged a log before, typically locating error messages or repeating messages and copying these messages into a search engine of your choice is a good way to begin.
 If you are still struggling to debug your log, join the [Heroic Games Launcher Discord](https://discord.com/invite/rHJ2uqdquK) and create a support post with your log attached.

 ***